Lincoln Davis: Caucus membership

-Davis is a moderate Democrat by Tennessee standards, but a conservative Democrat by national ones.
+Davis is considered a conservative Democrat.
 Davis made headlines for his opposition to the Federal Marriage Amendment.
 He is also known for his opposition to bailing out Wall Street and cap-and-trade legislation.
 Davis spent time focusing on funding abandoned coal mines in Tennessee.
 He has supported efforts to fund long-term care for senior citizens and has advocated new domestic violence legislation.

 He opposes abortion and gun control, stances typical of most Democrats from rural areas of the state.
 During his first run for Congress, he vowed not to allow his Republican opponents to "outgun me, outpray me or outfamily me."
 In April 2009, Davis voted against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.

 Political campaigns

 2002

 Midway through his second term in the State Senate, in 2002, Davis ran for the Democratic nomination in the 4th District when four-term Republican incumbent Van Hilleary gave up the seat to make what would ultimately be an unsuccessful run for governor.
 This time, he narrowly won the primary against a self-funding opponent, Fran Marcum of Tullahoma, who spent nearly $2 million in the race.
 He went on to win a hard-fought battle in the general election, narrowly defeating Republican Tullahoma Alderman Janice Bowling, 52%-47%; Bowling was Hilleary's district director.